pytorch/pytorch/docs/source/backends.rst

 .. attribute::  torch.backends.cudnn.allow_tf32

-    A :class:`bool` that controls whether cuDNN is allowed to use TensorFloat-32 tensor cores for the computation of convolutions.
-TensorFloat-32 tensor cores is a new technology available on Ampere or newer GPUs that allows speeding up certain computations at the cost of precision.
+    A :class:`bool` that controls where TensorFloat-32 tensor cores may be used in cuDNN convolutions on Ampere or newer GPUs.
+See :ref:`tf32_on_ampere`.

-    See :ref:`tf32_on_ampere` for more information.

 .. attribute::  torch.backends.cudnn.deterministic

-    A :class:`bool` that controls whether cuDNN is should return deterministic results.
+    A :class:`bool` that, if True, causes cuDNN to only use deterministic convolution algorithms.
     See also :func:`torch.is_deterministic` and :func:`torch.set_deterministic`.

 .. attribute::  torch.backends.cudnn.benchmark

-    A :class:`bool` that controls whether cuDNN should try various algorithms and find the fastest algorithm when doing convolutions.
+    A :class:`bool` that, if True, causes cuDNN to benchmark multiple convolution algorithms and select the fastest.

 torch.backends.mkl